 ● Never try to film females, children that freely because others might find it offending.

-In a Nutshell, be a welcoming/all-legal traveller before you expect a welcoming/all-legal community!
+In a Nutshell, be a welcoming/all-legal traveler before you expect a welcoming/all-legal community!